 Financial measures under UNSCR 1373 are currently implemented in the Bailiwick by the Terrorism and Crime (Bailiwick of Guernsey) Law, 2002 (Terrorism Law) and the Terrorist Asset-Freezing (Bailiwick of Guernsey) Law, 2011 (Terrorist Asset - Freezing Law).
 Under the Terrorism Law there are terrorist financing offences that apply to solicitation, provision, entering into arrangements and laundering in respect of money or other property by a person who intends or knows, or has reasonable cause to suspect, that the money or other property will or may be used for the purposes of terrorism.
 Property in this context means property anywhere in the world and it includes intangible property.
 The purposes of terrorism include the provision of financial support for any purpose to any legal or natural person involved in terrorism.
 Under the Terrorist Asset - Freezing Law there is an asset freeze applicable to designated persons and a prohibition on making funds or economic resources directly or indirectly available to, or for the benefit of, designated persons.
-Designated persons for these purposes are those who have been designated by the States of Guernsey Policy Council, HM Treasury or the EU on the basis that they are suspected or believed to be or to have been involved in terrorist activity, to be owned or controlled directly or indirectly by a person involved in terrorist activity, or to be acting on behalf of or at the direction of a person involved in terrorist activity.
+Designated persons for these purposes are those who have been designated by the States of Guernsey Policy & Resources Committee, HM Treasury or the EU on the basis that they are suspected or believed to be or to have been involved in terrorist activity, to be owned or controlled directly or indirectly by a person involved in terrorist activity, or to be acting on behalf of or at the direction of a person involved in terrorist activity.
 As with the measures to implement the Al-Qaida and Afghanistan Sanctions Regimes, economic resources in this context are assets of every kind, including intangible property and assets that do not constitute funds but which may be used to obtain funds, goods or services.

 Most payments that fall within the categories of concern to the UN described below are covered by the terrorist financing offences in the Terrorism Law.
-Any such payments that involve a person or entity who has been designated by the UN, the EU, HM Treasury or the

-Policy Council will also be covered by the offences referred to above under the Ordinances or under the Terrorist Asset-Freezing Law as the case may be.
+Any such payments that involve a person or entity who has been designated by the UN, the EU, HM Treasury or the Policy & Resources Committee will also be covered by the offences referred to above under the Ordinances or under the Terrorist Asset-Freezing Law as the case may be.

-In addition, as specified in the notice issued through THEMIS on 3 October 2014, a request to carry out a transaction involving a ransom payment may give rise to knowledge, suspicion or reasonable grounds for knowledge or suspicion that another person is engaged in terrorist financing, in which case a disclosure should be made to the Financial Intelligence Service in the form and manner prescribed by the Terrorism and Crime (Bailiwick of Guernsey) Regulations 2007, as amended.
-The same applies to requests to carry out transactions in relation to the other categories of payment described below.
+In addition, a request or enquiry about a transaction with a possible terrorist link may give rise to knowledge, suspicion or reasonable grounds for knowledge or suspicion that another person is engaged in terrorist financing, in which case a disclosure should be made to the Financial Intelligence Service in the form and manner prescribed by the Terrorism and Crime (Bailiwick of Guernsey) Regulations 2007, as amended.